Having your head in the clouds is a good thing

 Waterloo’s Science and Aviation program equips you with that expertise.

-You’ll spend lots of time in the air — flight hours that count towards your Commercial Pilot Licence with aviation courses through the Waterloo Wellington Flight Centre.
+Log 200+ flight hours.
+You’ll spend lots of time in the air — flight hours that count toward your Commercial Pilot Licence with aviation courses through the Waterloo Wellington Flight Centre.

-Earn a Bachelor of Science in Honours Science and Aviation
+- Graduate with a Bachelor of Science in Science and Aviation

 - English (ENG4U) (minimum final grade of 70%)